vincentcreusot/leastconn-lb/design/design.md

 ```
 I will maintain a shell script that launches them parallely.

-The server side can be simulated with several `nginx` servers running in `docker`.
+The upstreams side can be simulated with several `nginx` servers running in `docker`.
 Reading the access logs of the servers will give us an idea of the load balancing accuracy.

 ## Trade Offs
 Here is a list of trade offs/assumptions used for the design of the solution: